 What Does Your Liver Do?

 Your liver is your body’s main detoxifying organ.
 Every day, your body comes into contact with harmful toxins in the food you eat.
 If these toxins were allowed to run through your body unchecked, they would cause serious damage.
 Your liver is the organ responsible for filtering out these toxins and rendering them harmless.
-If you’re eating right and leading a healthy lifestyle, then your liver will also
+If you’re eating right and leading a healthy lifestyle, then your liver will also be functioning optimally.
+However, if you’re binge drinking and living off junk food, then your liver is going to face a toxic overload.

 So what does this mean for your skin?
 Your skin is a direct reflection of how healthy you are on the inside.
 If your liver isn’t able to filter out all the toxins effectively, then their negative effects are going to show up on your skin.
 This is why health specialists always recommend focusing on your health in a holistic manner if you want to get better skin.
 If your liver is overloaded with toxins, then you’re going to start seeing acne outbreaks, premature aging, dullness and sagginess on your skin.